-A little butter is mixed into the dough at the start but the bulk of the butter gets flattened to a thin slab and is incorporated into the dough by rolling and folding: the lamination.
+A little butter is mixed into the dough at the start – it slows down gluten development a little so the later turns are easier to do – but the bulk of the butter gets flattened to a thin slab and is incorporated into the dough by rolling and folding: the lamination.

 I sometimes use all water but I usually go for a mixture of cold water and semi-skimmed milk.
 The inclusion of the milk gives a better flavour as well as giving a dough that is slightly easier to roll out.
 I either go for half of each or, for a firmer croissant interior, slightly more water than milk.

 The liquid needs to be cold to stop the yeast from activating too soon.

 I only add enough liquid to give a firm dough at the start rather than the softer dough you might expect for bread.
 The firmer dough will be similar to the texture of the butter which in turn helps with successful lamination as there is less danger of the firmer butter breaking though the softer dough.

 I vary between using fresh yeast and dried yeast, but I often use dried instant yeast for convenience.
 Just make sure the yeast is well within the date (and stored in an airtight container once opened), and all will be well.

 One of the tricks with croissant making is to ensure the yeast does not activate during the rolling/folding/shaping stages.
 If it does, the dough becomes vey hard to work with.
 Chilling the dough right down, even freezing it for a bit (which won’t kill the yeast), helps significantly.